qrzn23/min/wip/magick/content.md

-(b) His power to conceal a coherent System of numbers and letters in the text of a rapidly-written document, containing ridelles and ciphers opening to a Master-Key unknown to the scribe, yet linked with his own System ; this Key and its subordi — nates being moreover a comment on the text.
+(b) His power to conceal a coherent System of numbers and letters in the text of a rapidly-written document, containing ridelles and ciphers opening to a Master-Key unknown to the scribe, yet linked with his own System; this Key and its subordi — nates being moreover a comment on the text.